apache/inlong-website/docs/modules/sort/quick_start.md

 :::caution
 Please put required Connectors jars into under `FLINK_HOME/lib/` after download.
 Put [mysql-connector-java:8.0.21.jar](https://repo1.maven.org/maven2/mysql/mysql-connector-java/8.0.21/mysql-connector-java-8.0.21.jar) to `FLINK_HOME/lib/` when you use `mysql-cdc-inlong` connector.
-If you change the flink version, you also need to change the Connectors jars of the corresponding version.
+If you change the Apache Flink version, you also need to change the `connectors` of the corresponding version.
 :::

 ## Start an InLong Sort Job